stephanlamoureux/blog/posts/wsl-node.md

 ---
-title: 'Set up Node.js on WSL'
+title: 'Node.js: Installation and Basics'
 date: '2022-10-10'
 ---

 Node.js is a JavaScript runtime environment that executes JavaScript code outside a web browser.
 It allows us to install packages, run local web servers, create APIs, and more.

-## ✅ Prerequisites
+## ✅ Requirements

-- Windows 10 or 11
-- WSL or WSL2
+- WSL/macOS/Linux
-- cURL
+- cURL or Wget

 &nbsp;